Cancer isn’t an easy topic for many people.

 - Winter squash–Aids in digestion, high in antioxidants and protects the Spleen and Stomach

 Again, this list is very generalized.
 Recommendations for clients are further personalized depending on their form of cancer, other health issues, gender, age, health history, and of course Asian assessment.
-Recommendations are also adjusted based on the client’s current western treatment, for example if they are currently in chemo or radiation therapy.
+Recommendations are also adjusted based on the client’s current western treatment, for example if they are currently in chemo or radiation therapy dietary and lifestyle recommendations may change.